rahul4732saini/atmolib/README.md

 ## Basic Usage

 This guide provides the basic usage of the atmolib package and highlights some of the generally used methods.
-All the methods in the package are designed to be used with minimal arguments with default arguments already being specified in all of them.
+All the methods in the package are designed to be used with minimal arguments with default arguments primarily specified in all of them.

 - `Weather` class usage: